carneades/carneades-3/doc/manual/walton_schemes.md

 "Theory" link near the top of an argument outline page, if the project has not been configured to use some other schemes.

-Most of the schemes here are derived the book "Argumentation Schemes" [@Walton:2008].
+Most of the schemes here are derived from the book "Argumentation Schemes" [@Walton:2008].
 The schemes for arguments from credible source and practical reasoning are based on [@Wyner:2012] and [@Atkinson:2007], respectively.